-With a little time and effort, new arrivals will soon see and appreciate the Filipino people’s distinct character and positive outlook on life.
+With time and effort, new arrivals will soon see and appreciate the Filipino people’s distinct character and positive outlook on life.
 Other nationalities have commended the Filipinos for their hospitable and welcoming nature, particularly with foreign visitors.

 Language in the Philippines

-Aside from English, Spanish is another foreign language spoken fluently by many Filipinos, along with Arabic, Chinese and Japanese.
+Apart from English, Spanish is another foreign language spoken fluently by many Filipinos, along with Arabic, Chinese and Japanese.
 There are also eight major Filipino dialects: Tagalog, Cebuano, Ilocano, Hiligaynon or Ilonggo, Bicol, Waray, Pampango and Pangasinense.

 Communication in the Philippines